 Keep it sharp

-Hand wash your knives
+Hand wash them

 Use good cutting boards

 When you cut on cheap or even glass cutting boards, the knife’s edge hits a very hard surface, dulling the edge.
 Glass boards, in particular, have very rough edges.

 Instead, use a good quality wood cutting board or even marble cutting board.

 The the items in this article were subjected to the following testing procedures and standards: